 Dealing with debts and debt collectors is more common than you think – especially in these strange times.

 When utility bills become the priority, other payments may be forgotten.
-This often leads to a letter from a debt collection agency, such as Max Recovery Debt Collectors.
+This often leads to a letter from a debt collection agency or a debt collector, such as Max Recovery Limited.

 While debt collectors have a bad rep, and the tactics they use to pursue the repayments can be a cause for stress, we all have to pay our debts.
-We will have a look at your next steps if you’ve been contacted by Max Recovery.
+We will have a look at your next steps if you’ve been contacted by Max Recovery Limited.

-Max Recovery Debt Collectors – what you need to know
+Max Recovery Limited – what you need to know

 - Virgin Media